-This CEU course is designed for the continuing education requirements, working knowledge and skill inhancement of Wastewater Collection Operators, Pretreatment/Industrial Wastewater Operators and Wastewater Treatment Operators.
-The target audience for this course is the person interested in working in a wastewater treatment or collection facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
+This CEU course is designed for the continuing education, knowledge and inhancement of sewer system operators, septic installers, wastewater collection operators, pretreatment /industrial wastewater operators and wastewater treatment operators.
+The target audience for this course is the person interested in working in a septic or pumping, installation, wastewater/sewer treatment or collection systems and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
 You will not need any other materials for this course.